Jaane Jaan (2023 film): Plot

 Maya apologises to Naren when she finds out what her employee said.
 She tells him that she clarified to Karan that there is nothing romantic between them.
 A heartbroken Naren goes to the police station and confesses to Ajit's murder, saying he did it at Maya's behest.
 Naren starts to frame himself as delusional, setting up evidence of him stalking Maya.
 Maya confirms the evidence, including cryptic messages sent to her.
 The murder weapon is also found in Naren's house.
 Karan accepts that Naren killed Ajit in a delusional state to protect Maya and Tara.

 At the police station, a guilt-ridden Maya asks Naren why he took the blame for her.
 Naren reveals that he had spent 10 years of his life on one of the Millennium Prize Problems, which he solved.
-However, someone else has reached the solution 46 hours before him.
+However, someone else had reached the solution 46 hours before him.
 Depressed, he was going to commit suicide.
 Right then, Maya had knocked on Naren's door, giving him a new lease on life.
 A grateful Maya offers to visit him in prison but Naren refuses, wanting her and Tara to move on in peace.

 In a flashback, it shows how Naren covered up the murder.
 Since Ajit's murder occurred on the 9th and Maya did not have an alibi for then, he killed a homeless man on the 10th, a day Maya and Tara had meticulously created an alibi.
 Karan had previously noted that the burned remains had a smashed face and burned fingerprints to hide Ajit's identity so the body would not be connected to Maya.
 In reality, it was done to make sure that no one would realise that the dead body was not Ajit's.